Send, receive, and shield emails with PostScale. One API, EU-hosted. PostScale

 Impact

-Cache poisoning can redirect users to phishing sites, intercept email, or enable man-in-the-middle attacks.
+Cache poisoning can redirect users to phishing sites, intercept email by pointing MX records to malicious servers, or enable man-in-the-middle attacks on TLS connections.
 It's particularly dangerous because users have no visible indication that anything is wrong.

 Protection